wp-plugins/wp-fastest-cache/readme.txt

 == Screenshots ==

+1. Without Cache
+2. With Cache
-1. Main Page
+3. Main Page
-2. Delete All File Page
+4. Delete All File Page
-3. All cached files are deleted at the determinated time
+5. All cached files are deleted at the determinated time
-4. Block caching for post and pages (TinyMCE)
+6. Block caching for post and pages (TinyMCE)
-5. Block caching for post and pages (Quicktags)
+7. Block caching for post and pages (Quicktags)
-6. Clean cached files via admin toolbar easly
+8. Clean cached files via admin toolbar easly
-7. Exclude page
+9. Exclude page

 == Changelog ==